How to Upload a Base64 String as a File to the Fastio API

 What Are Base64 String Uploads?

-Base64 string uploads let developers send file data inline within JSON payloads to the Fast.io API, bypassing the need for multipart form data.
-Base64 is a binary-to-text encoding scheme that translates raw file bytes into an ASCII string format.
-This technique connects binary files (such as images and PDFs) with text-only data structures (like JSON objects).
+Base64 string uploads let agents send file bytes as text inside a JSON-RPC tools/call to the Fastio MCP server.
+Base64 is a binary-to-text encoding scheme that translates raw file bytes into an ASCII string.
+This technique connects binary files (such as images and PDFs) with text-only tool arguments.

 This approach helps when working with serverless functions, Edge Workers, or AI agents.
-Since AI agents consume and generate text strings, embedding file data directly into a JSON response removes the need for secondary storage interactions.
-Once uploaded to Fast.io, the file is processed by Intelligence Mode, preparing it for semantic search.
-It also becomes available for chat queries and team collaboration.
+Since AI agents consume and generate text strings, embedding file data directly in the tool call removes the need for a second storage hop.
+Once uploaded to Fastio, the file is processed by Intelligence Mode, preparing it for semantic search.
+It also becomes available for Ripley chat queries and team collaboration.

-First, JSON compatibility drives this method.
-JSON powers most APIs, but it requires UTF-multiple encoded text.
-Base64 encoding lets you wrap binary data safely within a JSON object.
-This means you can send the file content, its filename, and its destination workspace ID within a single payload.
+First, JSON-RPC compatibility drives this method.
+MCP tools/call payloads are JSON.
+Base64 encoding lets you wrap binary data safely inside that object.
+You can send the file content, its filename, and the destination workspace (profile_id) in a single tools/call.

 Second, this method fits AI and LLM workflows.
 When an AI agent generates a small file, like a CSV report or a configuration script, it usually produces that data in memory as a string or byte array.
-By encoding that output directly to Base64, the agent can use Fast.io's multiple MCP tools or native API to upload the file without writing it to a local disk.
+By encoding that output directly to Base64, the agent can call Fastio's MCP upload tool without writing the file to a local disk.
 This prevents I/O bottlenecks and keeps the agent's workflow entirely in-memory.

 Finally, serverless environments benefit from this approach.
-In platforms like AWS Lambda or Cloudflare Workers, parsing and constructing multipart form data often requires external dependencies.
-A Base64 JSON upload relies only on native JSON parsing libraries, keeping your deployment package lean and your cold starts fast.
+In platforms like AWS Lambda or Cloudflare Workers, constructing multipart form data often requires extra dependencies.
+A Base64 tools/call uses the same JSON the function already parses, keeping the deployment package lean and cold starts fast.

-Uploading a file as a Base64 string requires four steps: reading the file, encoding its contents, formatting the payload, and sending the request.
-Since the Fast.io API accepts standardized JSON payloads, the process remains consistent across programming languages.
+Uploading a file as a Base64 string takes four steps: reading the file, encoding its contents, formatting the tools/call, and sending it to the MCP server.
+The same request shape works across programming languages.

 Step 1: Read the binary data Your script must load the target file into memory as raw bytes.
 If you attempt to read an image or a PDF as plain text, the encoding process will corrupt the data, and the resulting file will be unusable.